citizensense/AirKit_Logbook/toolkit.md

 ## 4.1.
 Calibrating your Dustbox 2.0

 To measure the accuracy of your Dustbox 2.0 you can perform a week-long calibration with industry-grade sensors.
-The calibration should be performed outdoors which helps to understand how the sensors work in outdoor environmental conditions like your garden. <br>
+The calibration should be performed outdoors, which helps to understand how the sensors work in outdoor environmental conditions. <br>

 <p>
 <img src="./images/4.1_sachit_programming_in_field_more_pebbles_more_anon.JPG" alt="Dustboxes installed at calibration site checking firmware version" title="Setting up sensors for calibration" width="600">